emreatay993/WE-DAVIS/app/START_HERE.md

 - Recommended stack: Python 3.10+ on Windows (PyQt5 with QtWebEngine requires desktop support).
 - Install dependencies from the app folder: `pip install -r app/requirements.txt`.
 - If you plan to test Ansys exports, ensure Ansys Mechanical with the `ansys-mechanical-core` Python package is installed and licensed on the same machine.
+- Multiple ANSYS versions can coexist; the application will detect installed versions in `C:\Program Files\ANSYS Inc` and allow version selection during export.

 ## 3. Run the Application
 1. From the repository root run `python main.py`.